MarielleChristin/rainydays-marielletoemte/README.md

 ## Contact

-For contact of any kind, you can currently reach me on mariellechristin@hotmail.com
+For contact of any kind, you can currently reach me on Discord @ Marielle Tømte - Jan21 PT#8313

 ## License